Classification in R Programming: The all in one tutorial to master the concept!

 It is a line in 2D and plane in 3D.
 In higher dimensions (more than 3D), it’s called as a hyperplane.
 Moreover, SVM helps us to find a hyperplane that can separate two classes.

 A distance between the hyperplane and the closest data point is called a margin.
 But if we want to double it, then it would be equal to the margin.

 First, we have to select two hyperplanes.
 They must separate the data with no points between them.
 Then maximize the distance between these two hyperplanes.
 The distance here is ‘margin’.

 What is Kernel?

 It is a method which helps to make SVM run, in case of non-linear separable data points.
 We use a kernel function to transforms the data into a higher dimensional feature space.
 And also with the help of it, perform the linear separation.

 3. radial basis (RBF) : exp(-gamma*|u-v|^2)sigmoid : tanh(gamma*u’*v + coef0)

 How SVM works?

-c.
-If the non-linearly separable the data points.
+- If the non-linearly separable the data points.
 Then transform data to high dimensional space.
-Where it is easier to classify with linear decision surfaces (Kernel trick).
+It is done so in order to classify it easily with the help of linear decision surfaces.